Dr. David Pompei, PharmD, MS

 Most often in the form of strips or tablets, this convenient delivery system kicks in faster than edibles and tinctures (most tinctures are not kept in mouth long enough for oromucosal absorption.)
 Weed sublinguals typically take 15 to 30 minutes to take effect compared to edibles, which take up to 60 to 90 minutes, depending on the ingredients.
 Another difference between edible and sublingual consumption is that cannabis sublinguals bypass the gastrointestinal tract.
 By dissolving in your mouth instead of eating or drinking it, sublingual cannabis strips avoid the effects of “first pass metabolism” in your liver.

 Generally, if the sublingual product is placed under the tongue (not on top), you should feel the results within 15 minutes.
 As for the taste, it varies from brand to brand.
 They tend to taste fruity or minty, so use caution and take care not to confuse them with your minty mouthwash strips.
 There is no one-size-fits-all answer to how long it takes for weed to kick in, but we can tell you that the time varies depending on a few varying factors.
 So, the next time you and your friends are smoking, vaping, or trying out tasty edibles and someone asks how long it will be before they feel the effects, you can confidently tell them that it depends on many different aspects, including individual metabolism.
+As for how long do edibles last, that also depends on a variety of factors.
 And if you’re curious about how long it will take for weed to kick in for you specifically, download the Jointly app to track your cannabis experience.

 Jointly is the cannabis discovery app that makes it easy to find and shop the best cannabis and CBD products for your goals.
 Your matches are calculated from the real product ratings and experiences from hundreds of thousands of people using the Jointly app.